RavensbourneWebMedia/UX-design/README.md

 ### Components

-1. **Research** identifying problem and opportunities through *competitor analysis*, examining audiences through *user interviews* and interpreting your research data through *user personas*
+1. **Research** identifying problems and opportunities through *competitor analysis*, examining audiences through *user interviews* and interpreting your research data through *user personas*
 * **Experimentation** exploring ideas through *wireframes* and *user journeys*, from paper to digital
 * **Iteration** *prototyping* and *user-testing* your concepts, learning from mistakes
 * **Communication** presenting both your project's output and process